 The note the Client holds in their hand:

-Based on the risk, and to the extent reasonable and practicable, we ensure that we have a reasonable belief that we know the true identity of our customers by using riskbased procedures to verify and document the accuracy of the information we get about Clients.
-Our AML Compliance Officer analyzes the information we obtain to determine whether the information is sufficient to form a reasonable belief that we know the true identity of the customer.
+Based on the degree of risk and to the extent of reasonable and practicable, we ensure that we know the true identity of our customers.
+We use risk-based procedures to verify and document the accuracy of the information we receive about clients.
+Our AML Compliance Officer analyses the information we obtain to determine whether it is sufficient to form a reasonable belief that we know the true identity of the customer.